gpii-ops/gpii-infra/README.md

 ## Other documents

+* [Contacting Ops](./CONTACTING-OPS.md) in case of questions or operational emergency
 * [One-time Setup](./ONE-TIME-SETUP.md) if this is your organization's first time using gpii-infra
 * [Continuous Integration/Delivery Process](./CI-CD.md)
 * [Testing the GPII frontend against the backend](./TESTING.md)